- Importance and objectives of monitoring

 The final quantitative monitoring survey ran from 2 March to 29 May 2020.
 This was the second round of planned surveys.
 Of the total of the more than 7,400 companies that were the focus of NAP monitoring, around 2,200 companies selected at random in 2020 were invited to complete the questionnaire.
 The survey period had been extended until the end of May because of the difficult situation of many companies in Germany and worldwide and the strain on their resources caused by the COVID-19 pandemic.
 At least 365 responses are required for the results to be representative.
 This quorum was achieved.
 On 11 August 2020, the results of the 2020 survey were presented in detail to the Federal Government: The target of half of the companies implementing these core elements adequately was not achieved.
 According to the survey, 13 to 17 percent of the companies fully meet the requirements of the NAP.
 That means 83 to 87 percent of the companies do not comply with them.
 Within the latter group, 10 to 12 percent of the companies are well on the way to meeting the NAP requirements.
 A further one percent or so will have an adequate implementation plan by the end of 2020 at the latest.
 For statistical reasons, the results can only be given as a range.

 Evaluation of the monitoring and handling of the results

-At the end of the current NAP period, the Federal Government will also prepare an updated status report which includes the results of the NAP monitoring as well as information on the implementation of the approximately 50 measures to which the Federal Government committed in the NAP.
+At the end of the first NAP period, the Federal Government has published an updated status report [PDF, 818KB] which includes the results of the NAP monitoring as well as information on the implementation of the approximately 50 measures to which the Federal Government committed in the NAP.